mostafasayed/todo-list/README.md

 ## Getting Started

-Its very sample open your command line write `npm start` to start it, in development server open your browser navigate to `http://localhost:4200/`
+If you want to run it without Docker, Its very sample open your command line write `npm start` to start it, in development server open your browser navigate to `http://localhost:4200/`

-##Versioning
+## Build docker image

+`docker build -t my-todo-list . `

+## Run the container

+`docker run -p 4200:80 my-todo-list`

+## Versioning
 1.0.0

 ## Authors